tldr-pages/tldr/pages/linux/tracepath.md

 `tracepath -p {{destination_port}} {{host}} `

-- Specify the initial packet length:
+- Specify the initial packet length (defaults to 65535 for IPv4 and 128000 for IPv6):

 `tracepath -l {{packet_length}} {{host}}`